dsoprea/GDriveFS/README.md

 # Usage

-Before you can mount the account, you must authorize GDriveFS to access it.
-GDriveFS works by producing a URL that you must visit in a browser.
+Before you can mount the account, you must authorize *GDriveFS* to access it.
+*GDriveFS* works by producing a URL that you must visit in a browser.
 Google will ask for your log-in information and authorization, and then give you an authorization code.
-You then pass this code back to the GDriveFS utility along with a file-path of where you want it to store the authorization information ("auth storage file").
+You then pass this code back to the *GDriveFS* utility along with a file-path of where you want it to store the authorization information ("auth storage file").
 Then, you can mount it whenever you'd like.

-Since this is FUSE, you must be running as root to mount.
+Since this is *FUSE*, you must be running as root to mount.

 1. To get the authorization URL:

     ```
     $ gdfstool auth -u
-    ```

-    Output:

-    ```
     To authorize FUSE to use your Google Drive account, visit the following URL to produce an authorization code:

     https://accounts.google.com/o/oauth2/auth?scope=https%3A%2F%2Fwww.googleapis.com%2Fauth%2Fdrive+https%3A%2F%2Fwww.googleapis.com%2Fauth%2Fdrive.file&redirect_uri=urn%3Aietf%3Awg%3Aoauth%3A2.0%3Aoob&response_type=code&client_id=626378760250.apps.googleusercontent.com&access_type=offline